 - (b) Content Information.
-This is content that you create on our Services, such as the types of services you like to use, how often you like to use our services, and information about the content you create or provide to us.
+This is content which you create on our Services, such as the types of services you like to use, how often you like to use our services and information about the content you create or provide to us.
 It also includes the metadata that is associated with the content.

 4. Purpose of collection

-The purpose for which we collect personal information is to provide you with the best service possible when you use our website or the ShareRing App.
+The purpose for which we collect personal information is to provide you with the best service possible when you use our website or the ShareRing Platform.

-It is not possible for us to provide our service to you as intended unless basic user information, interactive messages, relevant background material, and debit/credit card details, as described above, are collected directly from you.
+It is not possible for us to provide our service to you as intended unless basic user information, interactive messages, relevant background material and debit/credit card details, as described above, is collected directly from you.